 He backed up the following year with scintillating victories from Pethers Moon in the Coronation Cup, showing his diversity when it comes to training, and adding another victory at the top end for Night Of Thunder in the Lockinge.

-Having had four years in the job, he has managed to gain Group 1 success every season and Barney Roy was the star of 2017 winning the Group 1 St James’s Palace and then finishing second by the smallest of margins in the Coral Eclipse.
+Having had five years in the job, he has managed to gain Group 1 success every season with Billesdon Brook gaining a second Classic success in 2018 and Barney Roy taking victory in the St James Palace Stakes at Royal Ascot follwoed by a short head second in the Coral Eclipse.
 A strong team of horses heading into next year will hopefully ensure another successful season.

 The dynasty is in good hands.
 Father and son have long been a formidable team though giving his father instructions since he stepped down to be his assistant is not always straight forward.
 Richard explains "The assistant is supposed to do what the trainer says but I don't see much sign of the assistant doing what I ask!
 It has been him and me for fifteen years and that continues since I took out my license.
 I helped him for all those years and I hope he will be helping me for fifteen years."His father adds "The best thing about the change over is that I get as much enjoyment from the horses winning in my son's name as I did from mine."